ecashin/go-getting/web/shareform/README.rst

   One idea would be to outline the changing field in a highlight color and append an italicized (*"Eugene is editing ..."*) text string to the field's label.

+  The band field has the highlighting.
+Its highlighting mechanism could be factored out and used by the other fields.
 * Validate CSRF --- To foil cross-site request forgery (CSRF), the CSRF token that is already included in the HTML would need to be sent by the client to the server and validated.